nanograv/PINT/docs/structure.rst

 ambiguous by this definition, whether by applying heuristics or by allowing users to clarify their intent.

+This scheme as it stands has a problem: some parameter files found "in the wild" specify equatorial coordinates for the pulsar but ecliptic values for the proper motion.
+These files should certainly use ecliptic coordinates for fitting.

 Timing files (``.tim``)
 -----------------------